 The old saying of “time is money” probably holds truer today than ever before.
-Modern technology puts businesses and their employees in a position to work from almost anywhere, anytime, thus ensuring time wastage is reduced and therefore increasing employee productivity as well as promoting real time communication, which in turn can lead to increased customer satisfaction.
+Modern technology puts businesses and their employees in a position to work from almost anywhere, at anytime.
+This ensures time wastage is reduced and therefore increases employee productivity as well as promoting real time communication, which in turn can lead to increased customer satisfaction.
 On top of this, telecommuting also helps companies in enabling employees to strike a good work-life balance.

 However, telecommuting also poses a 2 massive problems.
 Firstly, how can a company monitor and manage remote employees and secondly, how do companies implement a telecommuting strategy that both mobilises and delivers the UC benefits companies crave whilst simultaneously keeping company data secure.
 It is an IT departments' or Admins' worst nightmare, losing control over both how and where corporate information and systems are accessed and how to keep data secure.
 So here we are at those all important questions of how, why and is it all worth it?